10 Fun Facts About Corgis

 According to the Oxford English Dictionary, cor means dwarf and gi means dog.

 SoCal Corgi Beach Day started as a humble meet-up event at Huntington Beach in 2012.
-The first event attracted just 15 dogs; the last one had more than 1100 corgis in attendance.
+The first event attracted just 15 dogs; now, more than 1000 attend.
 The event happens three times a year.

 An earlier version of this article ran in 2015; has been updated for 2022.